-Our RICS Registered Valuers carry out a range of property valuations in compliance with the RICS Valuation – Global Standards 2017 (The Red Book).
+Our RICS Registered Valuers carry out a range of residential property valuations in compliance with the RICS Valuation – Global Standards 2017 (The Red Book).

 Help to Buy / Shared Equity

 If you purchased your home using the government ‘Help to Buy’ scheme you will need an independent RICS valuation when you come to sell or redeem your shared equity loan.
 This cannot be a valuation from an estate agent, as it has to meet a certain set of criteria set by the RICS and the government ‘Help to Buy’ scheme.